• Skip to primary navigation

 Scroll down to the recipe card for the full recipe.

-🔪 How to Make this Country Potatoes Recipe
+How to Make Country Potatoes

 Start by preheating the oven to 400 degrees.